Arizona contractors license and insurance requirements

 Including all required documentation will make it much more likely to fast-track your Arizona general contractor license application.

-How to renew an Arizona general contractor license
+How to renew an Arizona contractors license

 You’ll need to renew your license every two years in Arizona.
-The cost for a renewal is the same as the initial license fee.
+The cost for a renewal is usually the same as the initial license fee.

 Licensed contractors with general residential, specialty residential, general dual or specialty dual classifications must also pay a $270 fee for “recovery fund assessment.”